mschuldt/ga-tools/README.md

 Both forms are case insensitive.

 ## Aforth syntax
-Aforth provides convient layer above raw assembly, bringing its syntax closer to that of the Forth.
+Aforth provides convenient layer above raw assembly, bringing its syntax closer to that of the Forth.
 It allows reuse of existing code for the ga144 and helps with the use and comprehension of the valuable documentation from Greenarrays.